Collection Measures – Tax Debt

 Suspension of collection measures

 We may also choose to suspend the collection of a debt.
-For example, if a mandatary who generally meets his or her tax obligations has filed an objection or appeal in respect of an assessment concerning uncollected QST or an ITR overpayment, we may opt to suspend collection of the amount in question.
+For example, if a mandatary who generally meets his or her tax obligations has filed an objection or appeal in respect of an assessment concerning uncollected QST or an ITR overpayment, we may opt to suspend collection of the amount in question at your request.